“If you can't fly then run, if you can't run then walk, if you can't walk then crawl,

 – The Rev. Dr. Martin Luther King Jr.

-On Jan.
-17, 2022, Roanoke College will join in the national observance of the life and legacy of the Rev. Dr. Martin Luther King, Jr. The day will celebrate a man who dedicated his life to the nonviolent struggle for the rights of citizens to political and social freedom and equality.
+On Monday, Jan.
+17, Roanoke College will join in the national observance of the life and legacy of the Rev. Dr. Martin Luther King Jr. The day will celebrate a man who dedicated his life to the nonviolent struggle for the rights of citizens to political and social freedom and equality.

-Roanoke College's Martin Luther King Jr. Day of Observance - “Not Waiting for the World to Change: Lessons and Leadership from Martin Luther King Jr.” - will be a day of reflection, education and celebration.
+“Not Waiting for the World to Change: Lessons and Leadership from Martin Luther King Jr.” will be a day of reflection, education and celebration.
 Activities will include:

-- “Not Waiting for the World to Change: Lessons and Leadership from Martin Luther King Jr.,” a virtual evening program featuring keynote speaker Dwight C. Jones, former mayor of Richmond, Virginia, and senior pastor of the historic First Baptist Church of South Richmond.
-Start time: 6:45 p.m.
-Location: Virtual webinar.
+- “Not Waiting for the World to Change: Lessons and Leadership from Martin Luther King Jr.”, a virtual evening program featuring keynote speaker Dr. Dwight C. Jones, senior pastor of the historic First Baptist Church of South Richmond and former mayor of Richmond, Virginia.
+Location: Virtual.
+Time: 6:45 p.m.
 Registration is required.